 The Procedure for Making Cheese & Butter

 Milk protein casein is coagulating to produce the dairy product Cheese.
 It is available in different flavours and textures on the market.
 It’s commonly used in pizza, pasta or as a toast disperse.
-The milk of cow, goat, buffalo and sheep can be used for the creation of cheese.
+The milk of cows, goats, buffalo and sheep can be used for the creation of cheese.

 Traditionally sheep milk is used to make Feta.
 However, since cow’s milk is much more economical, you will more easily locate cow milk feta at your grocery store.